FlaushDev/DnD-Charakter-Ersteller/README.md

 <h4>Wip Features:</h4>

-1. Level Select impact for all calculations and not just subclasses and PB
+0. Level Select impact for all calculations and not just subclasses and PB
-2. Alignment Picker
+1. Alignment Picker
-3. Implementations of more Features from the 2024/2014 PHB
+2. Implementations of more features from the 2024/2014 PHB
-4. Choosing between the 2014/2024 Rulebook
+3. Choosing between the 2014/2024 Rulebook
-5. Printing to a Character Sheet directly
+4. Printing to a character sheet directly
-6. CSS and GUI Improvements
+5. CSS and GUI improvements
-7. Random Character
+6. Random character
-8. Hover info
+7. Hover info

 <footer>Alle Rechte vorbehalten | Erstellt von Paul S.</footer>